MarcioConstancio/MarcioConstancio/README.md

-<h1 align="center">Hi 👋, I'm Márcio Constâncio Jr</h1>
+<h1 align="center">Hi, I'm Márcio Constâncio Jr</h1>
 <h3 align="center">Physics teacher and data science enthusiast</h3>

 My name is Marcio Constâncio Junior, I am from Brazil and currently work as a physics teacher in high school.
 I'm studying in order to complete a carrer transition to data scientist or data analyst.
-For this reason, I’m currently learning **Python, SQL, data visualization, statistics and Machine Learning techniques**.
+I’m currently learning **Python, SQL, data visualization, statistics and Machine Learning techniques**.
 Very soon, I'll upload all the work I have done here on github.
 - 📫 You can reach me through the following e-mail address **marcio.constancio.jr@gmail.com**